Eyacorkett/AACJ-Balatro-mod/README.md

 This WIP mod for Balatro replaces elements of the game with stuff (sometimes only tangentially) related to the Ace Attorney Circlejerk community.
+Meant to be used alongside with [BlueStorm](https://balatromods.miraheze.org/wiki/BlueStorm).

 Download the mod by pressing the green "Code" button, then pressing "Download ZIP".

 # Changes
 ## Jokers

-**Progress: 45/148**
+**Progress: 133/146**

 | Original Card | New Card |
 | ------------- | ------------- |